ztc0611/base4096-godot/README.md

 ### Opening Project (No Godot Editor)

-If you would just like to test inputs/outputs without opening it in the Godot Editor, download one of the [releases](https://github.com/ztc0611/base4096-godot/releases).
+If you would just like to test inputs/outputs without opening it in the Godot Editor, download one of the [releases](https://github.com/ztc0611/base4096-godot/releases) and simply run it.
 Not notarized on macOS, sorry...

 ## Couldn't you do base65536?